omrahulpandey/rajasthandonation/README.md

 # Blood Donation Camp 2022 October

-This web application is developed for blood donors to download their bloood donation certificate.
+This web application is developed for blood donors to download their blood donation certificate.

 The application also collects donors data and saves it in an excel format.